Error-Correcting Codes for Nanopore Sequencing: Single Substitution Read Codes

 \section{Single Substitution Read Codes}

-It is already implied by \ref{prop::rec_mod2} that a redundancy of $t\log n$ bits suffices to correct at most $t$ substitutions in the $(\ell,1)$-\wread vector.
-However according to Theorem~\ref{th::red}, a more efficient code may exist for the $t=1$ case.
-This section introduces such a construction that is optimal up to a constant.
+It is already implied by Corollary~\ref{cor::rec_modq} that a redundancy of $t\log n$ symbols suffices to correct at most $t$ substitutions in the $(\ell,1)$-\wread vector.
+However, according to Theorem~\ref{th::red}, a more efficient code may exist for the $t=1$ case.
+This section introduces such a construction that is of optimal redundancy up to an additive constant.